 1. Take More Steps

-That’s a crime recreational runners often commit, says licensed physical therapist and Nike Performance Council member Derek Samuel.
-“Look at elite-level athletes.
-They land with their foot right underneath their center of mass, leg perpendicular to the ground,” he says.
-This keeps the pros — and any runner — moving quickly and efficiently.
+That's a crime recreational runners often commit, says licensed physiotherapist and Nike Performance Council member, Derek Samuel.
+"Look at elite-level athletes.
+They land with their foot right underneath their centre of mass, leg perpendicular to the ground", he says.
+This keeps the pros—and any runner—moving quickly and efficiently.

 2. Now, Double-Check That You're Doing It Right

-You can practice taking more steps before you try it on a run.
-Benadum’s easy tip: Run in place.
-“This teaches you the sensation that you need to run with a foot landing that’s below yourself and not out in front of you,” he says.
+You can practise taking more steps before you try it on a run.
+Benadum's easy tip: Run in place.
+"This teaches you the sensation that you need to run with your foot landing below you and not out in front of you", he says.

 Another good cue is to think about your chin leading your chest.
-“It's a simple reference that often helps runners’ feet land where they should” — under the hips, not excessively on the heels — “and it takes stress off the lower back and hamstrings,” notes Coach Bennett.
-When Samuel describes this cue to patients, he calls it “a controlled fall forward,” because it can feel like that until it becomes second nature.
+"It's a simple reference that often helps runners' feet land where they should"—under the hips, not excessively on the heels—"and it takes stress off the lower back and hamstrings", notes Coach Bennett.
+When Samuel describes this cue to patients, he calls it "a controlled fall forwards", because it can feel like that until it becomes second nature.

-If you want evidence of whether you’re overstriding, Samuel suggests taking a video of yourself running on a treadmill, shot from the side.
-“It’s a great visual,” he says.
-“When I show this to patients, the light bulb goes off.
-They really see how their leg isn’t landing perpendicular to the ground.”
+If you want evidence as to whether you're overstriding, Samuel suggests taking a video of yourself running on a treadmill, shot from the side.
+"It's a great visual", he says.
+"When I show this to patients, they have a light-bulb moment.
+They really see how their leg isn't landing perpendicular to the ground".

 3. Adjust for Hills

 To keep your stride efficient when you hit an incline, think short and fast.
-“I tell runners that they should dance up the hills with light and quick steps,” says Coach Bennett.
-Stay relaxed, lean forward, pump your arms for momentum, and try to stay in control of your breath.
+"I tell runners that they should dance up the hills with light and quick steps", says Coach Bennett.
+Stay relaxed, lean forwards, pump your arms for momentum and try to stay in control of your breath.
 Going downhill, embrace the speed.
-“Focus on relaxing your upper body and keeping your arms loose, your back tall, and your foot strike on the middle to the ball of your foot,” says Nike Run Club San Francisco coach Jason Rexing.
+"Focus on relaxing your upper body and keeping your arms loose, your back tall and your foot strike between the middle and the ball of your foot", says Nike Run Club San Francisco coach, Jason Rexing.

 4. Stay Relaxed